Paralyzed Newport News teen settles into newly renovated home

 "It's like a whole new home!" said Trevor.
 "Just...people that you never thought would step up to the plate helped out a lot."

 Trevor still has rehab sessions in Atlanta and Richmond coming up.
-His mom, Jessica, hopes the teen will be up and walking within the next few years.
+His mom, Jessica, hopes her son will be up and walking within the next few years.

 (© 2017 WVEC)